House of Secrets (album): Release and promotion

 Otep announced House of Secrets on April 15, 2004, and released the album through Capitol Records on July 27, 2004.
 It was released as an Enhanced CD featuring the music video for "Warhead", poetry, drawings, photographs, and voter registration software (in co-operation with MTV's Rock the Vote campaign).
 Limited editions of the album were shipped with anaglyphic 3D artwork in a red and blue CD case that could be used to view the liner notes.
 The album debuted at number 93 on the US Billboard 200, surpassing Sevas Tras peak at number 145, and at number 102 on the French Albums chart.
-Otep filmed music videos for "Warhead" and "Buried Alive", which were posted online on May 4 and August 19, 2004, respectively.
-The "Warhead" video entered rotation on Fuse and MTV2's Headbangers Ball, where it was later ranked amongst the best music videos of 2004.
+"Warhead" and "Buried Alive" were released as singles from the album with music videos, which were posted online on May 4 and August 19, 2004, respectively.
+The "Warhead" video entered rotation on Fuse and MTV2's Headbangers Ball, with the latter later ranking amongst the best music videos of 2004.

 Prior to touring in support of House of Secrets, Otep recruited guitarist Lee Rios and drummer Doug Pellerin.
-From July 10 to September 4, 2004, Otep performed on the second stage of Ozzfest, marking their third appearance at the festival; the band had turned down an offer to appear the previous year to focus on writing.
+From July 10 to September 4, 2004, Otep performed on the second stage of Ozzfest, marking their third appearance at the festival.
+The band had turned down an offer to appear the previous year to focus on writing.
 During the tour, Shamaya and McGuire hosted a radio program for XM Satellite Radio called The Front Line and conducted interviews with attendees, artists, and staff.
-The band then joined the Metal Movement Tour with Kittie and Crisis from September 27 to November 10, 2004.
+The band then joined the Metal Movement Tour (2004) with Kittie and Crisis.
 Rios left Otep following the tour and was replaced by Scotty CH in January 2005.
-From January 29 to March 15, 2005, Otep headlined the Alliance of Defiance tour with American Head Charge, Bloodsimple, Candiria, and The Autumn Offering.
-Otep played a few shows supporting Slipknot on their Subliminal Verses World Tour in late April 2005, after which they embarked on another headlining tour, Mouth of Madness, with Gizmachi, Devil Inside, Daysend and Manntis from May 12 to June 30, 2005.
+From January 29 to March 15, 2005, Otep headlined the Alliance of Defiance tour with American Head Charge, Bloodsimple, Candiria, and The Autumn Offering, after which they embarked on another headlining tour, Mouth of Madness, with Gizmachi, Devil Inside, Daysend and Manntis from May 12 to June 30, 2005.